Max A. Goldstein: Biography

 Max A. Goldstein was born in St. Louis on April 19, 1870.
-At age 22, he graduated from Missouri Medical College (now Washington University) then served a one-year internship at the St. Louis City Hospital.
+At age 22, he graduated from Missouri Medical College (now Washington University School of Medicine) then served a one-year internship at the St. Louis City Hospital.
 Following his internship and university education, he continued on to specialty training in otolaryngology in London Berlin, Strasbourg, and Vienna throughout 1894 and 1895.

 One of Goldstein's "most formative experiences abroad" was his opportunity to work with Adam Politzer and Victor Urbantschitsch at their clinic in Vienna.
 It is apparent that Goldstein's work throughout his career was inspired heavily by these two individuals, as throughout the subsequent decades he would continue to return to this clinic and "share his experiences in America and continue to learn from his European colleagues."
 Much of his work would later build upon the base research that these two had begun.

 Goldstein would return to America, and in 1895 marry Leonore Weiner shortly before opening his own private practice in St. Louis, MO.
 That same year he would also be appointed to the Chair of Otology at Beaumont Medical College (now known as Saint Louis University) and begin his bi-weekly visits to the Sisters of Saint Joseph School for the Deaf.
 During these visits, he would apply his researched methods of deaf education.
 Goldstein would instruct "each of the 16 students ranging in age from 6 to 18 years for 15 minutes each" and would also spend time with the teachers to educate them on the details of the acoustic stimulation method.
 In 1896, the same year as the birth of his only daughter, he would found one of his lifelong works; a medical journal dubbed The Laryngoscope, "in an effort to speed the dissemination of the rapidly expanding body of knowledge in otolaryngology".
 Goldstein would contribute to this ever-expanding journal until his death in 1941.
 By 1901 he had published eight scientific articles and presented his work on deaf education at several scientific meetings including the inaugural scientific session of the American Academy of Ophthalmology and Otolaryngology.